san-oop/freshSurvey/README.md

 Survey to get the customer feedback on the recent purchase.
 ## Development/Local running

-Open index.html in any browser to see the project
+Open index.html in any browser to run the project